-A marijuana retailer is an entity who is licensed to obtain marijuana from marijuana establishments.
-Retailers are also able to sell or transfer marijuana to marijuana establishments, and to individuals who are 21 years or older.
+A marijuana retailer is an entity who is licensed to obtain marijuana from marijuana cultivators or processors and sell it to the public.
+(21 years or older.)

 The Licensing Process

-The application process requires two steps: the prequalification, and the final licensure.
-All main applicants (person or entity seeking to hold the state license) and supplemental applicants (any interested parties and affiliates) must fill out Part One of the application process.
-The first step is the prequalification phase which is reviewed by the MRA.
+The Marijuana License Application Process requires two steps: the prequalification, and the final licensure.
+All main applicants (person or entity seeking to hold the state license) and supplemental applicants (any interested parties and affiliates) must fill out Part One of the application process, and become ‘prequalified’ with the state.
 A background check must be completed for all main and supplemental applications.
 There is a $6,000 nonrefundable application fee for the main applicant.
 There is no application fee for any supplemental applicants.
 All main applicants must remember not to submit their application fee payment until all supplemental applications have been submitted.
 If the MRA receives the payment before all supplemental applications are submitted, a notice of deficiency will be sent.
 The main applicant then has five days to submit all supplemental applications, or your application may be denied.
 The Marijuana Regulatory Agency(MRA) will begin to process prequalification applications once the $6,000 prequalification application payment is received.